stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 &nbsp;

-You can become the next Warren Buffett thanks to the mathematics of investing: performance Attribution!
+You could become the next Warren Buffett by understanding what drives your performance and how to make better investment decisions.

+&nbsp;

+Welcome: Performance Attribution!

 &nbsp;